kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 -----------------

 ### Q311
+Which of the following are features of small bowel?

+	A. Valvulae conniventes
+	B. Haustra
+	C. Sacculations
+	D. Appendices epiploicae
+	E. Taeniae coli
 #### Answer: X. ?
 - ?

 ### Q312
+With regard to acid-base balance:

+	A. The normal pH of arterial blood is 7.85–7.95 - F
+	B. The pH of the blood fluctuates widely
+	C. The kidneys respond most rapidly to a change in pH - F
+	D. The kidney is able to generate new bicarbonate from glutamine
+	E. The renal tubule reabsorbs hydrogen ions and actively excretes bicarbonate
 #### Answer: X. ?
 - ?

 ### Q313
+Which is true of tumor kinetics?

+	A. The smallest clinically detectable tumour is 1000 cells
+	B. Tumour growth obeys Gompertzian kinetics
+	C. In most tumours, the growth fraction is greater than 90 per cent
+	D. Tumour growth is characterized by contact inhibition
+	E. The clinical phase of tumour growth is long in comparison to the preclinical phase
 #### Answer: X. ?
 - ?

 ### Q314
+The activity of what structure in the pons is suppressed by opiates, clonidine and GABA, and produces the most noradrenergic inout to the brain?

+	A. Substantia nigra
+	B. Nucleus solitarius
+	C. Nucleus pulposus
+	D. Mammiliary bodies
+	E. Locus coeruleus
 #### Answer: X. ?
 - ?

 ### Q315
+With regard to the gall bladder:

+	A. Epithelium is stratified squamous
+	B. It has a normal capacity of around 10 mL - F
+	C. It is supplied by the cystic artery, a branch of the left hepatic artery
+	D. It is stimulated to contract by cholecystokinin
+	E. It is essential for life - F
 #### Answer: X. ?
 - ?

 ### Q316
+With regard to renal blood flow

+	A. The kidneys receive 5 per cent of the cardiac output
+	B. Angiotensin II vasoconstricts the afferent more than the efferent arteriole
+	C. It can be accurately measured by the use of inulin
+	D. The low blood flow in the vasa recta assists in the formation of concentrated urine
+	E. A fall in arterial blood pressure decreases glomerular filtration rate (GFR)
 #### Answer: X. ?
 - ?

 ### Q317
+With regard to angiogenesis:

+	A. It is the process of programmed cell death
+	B. It is highly dependent on vascular endothelial growth factor (VEGF)
+	C. It is impaired when tumours grow larger than 1 mm^3
+	D. It is always pathological
+	E. Granulation tissue is rich in cytokines that inhibit angiogenesis
 #### Answer: X. ?
 - ?

 ### Q318
+Serum electrolytes reveal: sodium 150 mEq and potassium 5.2 mEq/L. The most likely diagnosis is:

+	A. Alzheimer’s disease
+	B. Delirium
+	C. Pick’s disease
+	D. Secondary dementia
+	E. Seizure disorder
 #### Answer: X. ?
 - ?

 ### Q319
+With regard to gall bladder disease:

+	A. Courvoisier’s law states that in the presence of obstructive jaundice an impalpable gall bladder is always due to gallstones
+	B. It may refer pain to the right shoulder tip
+	C. The surface marking of the gall bladder is the right sixth intercostal space, mid-clavicular line
+	D. Gallstones are usually composed of calcium carbonate
+	E. Gallstones always cause symptoms
 #### Answer: X. ?
 - ?

 ### Q320
+With regard to glomerular filtration:

+	A. The GFR is the main factor determining the rate of urine production
+	B. GFR can be measured by para-aminohippuric acid (PAH)
+	C. The normal GFR is 50mL/min
+	D. The glomerular filtration barrier comprises three layers
+	E. A normal plasma creatinine implies normal renal function
 #### Answer: X. ?
 - ?